moutikabdessabour/bcr/README.md

 ## Documentation

-A minimal documentation is provided [here](https://moutikabdessabour.github.io/bcr/reference/index.html).
+All you need to know about how to use thi package is provided [here](https://moutikabdessabour.github.io/bcr/reference/index.html).